Skip to content

 4. Satellite

-Satellite internet is a viable internet option for people living in rural or remote areas where other high-speed internet connections like cable, fiber and 5G internet are not available.
+Satellite internet is a viable internet option for people living in rural or remote areas where other internet connections like cable, fiber and 5G internet are not available.

 These limitations include:

-• Interruptions due to adverse weather conditions like heavy rain or snow.
+• Interruptions due to adverse weather conditions.

 5. ISP + Mobile carrier